-All international graduate applicants applying into our in-person clinical mental health counseling program and who require an I-20 to be issued by Agnes Scott College are required to submit the International Graduate Student Certification of Finances form.
+All international graduate applicants applying into one of our in-person programs and who require an I-20 to be issued by Agnes Scott College are required to submit the International Graduate Student Certification of Finances form.
 This electronic form is needed to obtain complete and accurate information about the funds available to international applicants who want to study and obtain an I-20 form from Agnes Scott.
 Submit the form with the proper bank statements and documentation via upload to the application portal after application submission or via email to gradadmission@agnesscott.edu.